The Fabelmans: Filming

 For the scenes of Sammy filming his own 8mm films, Spielberg decided to have the character recreate the exact ones he made during his childhood, and worked with Kamiński to ensure that they were portrayed as accurately as possible, but with improvements in the camera angles.
 Spielberg remarked, "It was joyful being able to recreate those films ...
 I shot a lot of films when I was a kid on 8mm.
 It was unique in those days.
 Not a lot of people were going out and shooting in 8mm.
 It was physical; it was a craft.
 You had to sit there with a…splicer, and then you had to scrape the emulsion off the film in order to get a seal so when you put glue on it, you literally glued the film together.
 And I must say, I miss it."
 Gabriel LaBelle's first two days on set involved a scene where Sammy and his friends film a recreation of Spielberg's World War II short film Escape to Nowhere (1961).
 On the experience, LaBelle remarked "It was a cool way to see how Steven walked and moved around back then ...
 I asked so many questions about Saving Private Ryan, because we were doing a war film.
 For the first two days, it was me, Steven, Tony, and Janusz, just hanging out.
 Mitch Dubin, the A-camera operator, stormed the beaches of Normandy with a handheld camera for Saving Private Ryan – and now he's making this movie!"
 The 8mm- and 16mm-camera props used in the film had real film inside them, with LaBelle being taught how to use the cameras so that what was shot with them on set could be developed for use in the film, as well as how to cut and splice film stock using the editing machines and film projectors of the period.
 LaBelle also got to keep the 8mm camera Sammy used to film the family camping trip and Escape to Nowhere short film as a souvenir after the completion of principal photography.
-To look the part of Sammy and make the character look more like Spielberg's teenage appearance, LaBelle had his hair straightened and changed the way he stood and walked, as well as retrained his muscles to mimic Spielberg's smile.
+To look the part of Sammy and make the character look more like Spielberg's teenage appearance, LaBelle had his hair straightened and changed the way he stood and walked, and retrained his muscles to mimic Spielberg's smile.

 John Ford, pictured here in 1973, was played by David Lynch during the film's final scene.